 Once macOS boots, this leaves no USB ports dedicated to the host, so no keyboard for the host!
 I normally manage my Proxmox host from a guest, or if all of my guests are down I use SSH from a laptop or smartphone instead (JuiceSSH on Android works nicely for running

 qm start 100 to boot up my macOS VM if I accidentally shut it down).

 On High Sierra, I used to use the GTX 750 Ti, then later the GTX 1060, to drive two displays (one of them 4k@60Hz over DisplayPort) which both worked flawlessly.
-However NVIDIA has not yet released compatible graphics drivers for Mojave, so now I’m back with my old R9 280X, which has some built-in support.
+However NVIDIA drivers are not available for Catalina, so now I’m back with my old R9 280X, which has some built-in support.